annalpk/master-thesis/README.md

 ### Current status
 - Implemented a ConvLSTM
-- Implemented a VideoSOD network with a ConvLSTM
+- Implemented a VideoSOD network with 2 ConvLSTMs with dilated convolutions
-- Trained network

 ### TODO:
-- implement a second ConvLSTm with dilated convolutions into VideoSOD network
 - train new network
 - evaluate against MGA network
+- write thesis